 The other coffee at the bar was the “Nueva Llusta” from Bolivia.
 I liked this one less, because it had a thinner taste, though the team said this may have been due to the pourover technique rather than the infusion method that they were using for this particular coffee.
 Goh used the word “earthy” to describe the taste, and second-year dotCross member Kirsten Gindler said the team had intentionally used two contrasting coffees to help people build their coffee palate.

 “Drinking coffee like this requires a different mindset.
 You have to look for qualities in it as you’re drinking it,” Gindler said.

 In order to make the pourover bar possible, dotCross has relied on various forms of support.
 The Uncommon Fund has financed their equipment, but Counter Culture Coffee, a coffee company specializing in sustainability and fair trade, has provided the group with free coffee beans and barista training sessions.
 DotCross also travels downtown weekly to attend free coffee-cupping sessions at Intelligentsia, which are elaborate, sommelier-style coffee tastings.
 With this support, dotCross can currently provide high-end coffees to students for free, with suggested donations to the Seed Fund, which helps local social change start-ups.

 DotCross plans to open its pourover bar twice more this quarter, and three times in the fall.
-With goals of working with iced coffee and eventually becoming an RSO, their agenda is busy as they seek to introduce their gourmet coffee approach on a campus where coffee is abundant, but taste is mediocre.
+With goals of working with iced coffee, bringing Counter Culture Coffee to the Logan Café, and eventually becoming an RSO, their agenda is busy as they seek to introduce their gourmet coffee approach on a campus where coffee is abundant, but taste is mediocre.
 Sustainability, quality, and accessibility—they’re all part of the meaningful pursuit of caffeine.